Professor and Director

 NOMIS Center for Immunobiology and Microbial Pathogenesis

-Every time we encounter a new infectious pathogen, our immune system preserves a memory of the invader so that it can protect us faster the next time we're exposed to it.
+Every time we encounter a new infectious pathogen, our immune system preserves a memory of the invader so that it can protect us faster the next time we’re exposed to it.
 In fact, developing immunological memory is one of the three cardinal traits of the mammalian immune system.
 A specific class of immune cells, aptly named “memory” T cells, is critical for maintaining long-term immunity to a pathogen.
 In fact, vaccines take advantage of this mechanism to help us develop long-term immunity to viral diseases like polio or measles.
 Memory T cells also attack and fight cancer.
-But how exactly T cell activation and memory works—and why it sometimes fails in chronic diseases or cancer—isn't fully understood.
-Susan Kaech’s lab is tackling this problem by identifying the fundamental mechanisms that govern the formation of long-lived memory T cells.
+But how exactly T cell activation and memory works—and why it sometimes fails in chronic diseases or cancer—isn’t fully understood.
+Kaech’s lab is tackling this problem by identifying the fundamental mechanisms that govern the formation of long-lived memory T cells.

-Kaech discovered the cellular precursors of long-lived memory CD8 T cells that form following viral infection in mice, based on increased expression of a protein receptor called IL-7, which is required both for T cell development into mature memory cells and for their long-term survival.
+Kaech discovered the cellular precursors of long-lived memory CD8 T cells that form following viral infection in mice, based on increased expression of a protein receptor called IL-7.
+IL-7 is required both for T cell development into mature memory cells and for their long-term survival.

 PhD, Developmental Biology, Stanford University